-- Meeting/training records regarding safe work practices and safe work environment (e.g. records of safety and quality committee meeting agenda and minutes) - Non-discriminatory human resource practices which address human rights of people working in or for the service (including volunteers) - Application of equal employment opportunity principles in recruitment - Policy/procedure for the elimination of bullying and harassment in the workplace - Policy/procedure for the application of industrial awards, collective agreements or contracts - Policy/procedures for ensuring safe work practices/safe work environment - Succession planning.
+Workforce planning is undertaken that supports the organisation to meet its relevant regulatory and industrial relations requirements and to deliver the services it is funded to deliver. ☑ Building and the physical environment where services are delivered are safe Common and well maintained. ☑ Employment practice comply with relevant legislation including the Human Rights Act 2019.26 Assertive Outreach The organisation's work health and safety requirements confirm that: First Aid Kits are accessible for all staff.
+Individuals ☑ Staff are provided with a mobile phone to use in case of emergencies. ☑ Staff work in teams with a minimum of two staff for each shift (usually one male and one female).
+Meeting/training records regarding safe work practices and safe work environment (e.g. records of safety and quality committee meeting agenda and minutes).
+Non-discriminatory human resource practices which address human rights of people working in or for the service (including volunteers).
+Suggestions Application of equal employment opportunity principles in recruitment. of Evidence Policy/procedure for the elimination of bullying and harassment in the workplace.
+Policy/procedure for the application of industrial awards, collective agreements or contracts.

+Succession planning.